sewmo/exportd/README.md

 Logs that document the web server's events are provided, as well as logs for the system that is responsible for fetching metrics.
 # Notes
 Support for TLS will be provided once the web server and metric exporter have been finalized.
+The project is not yet finished.